 We’re proudly made in the USA, knitting most of our fabrics at local textile companies in Los Angeles - and we have made sustainability a priority for our brand, with plans to release limited edition capsule collections using up-cycled fabrics.
 I’m very excited about this!

-Dahlia Rizk (from New Hampshire, USA) started Buckle Me Baby Coats over 5 years ago.
+Dahlia Rizk (from Massachussets) started Buckle Me Baby Coats about 6 years ago.

 Hi guys!
 I am Dahlia Rizk and I am a New Hampshire Mom of three who invented and founded Buckle Me Baby Coats.
 A puffy winter coat designed to be used safely in the car seat.

 I founded Buckle Me Baby Coats two years ago when a Facebook post I shared my nephew wearing the coat went viral.
 As a single mom of three self-funding BMBC, I do it all from marketing, design, production to shipping.
 In the past year, Buckle Me Baby Coats was making $50,000 a month and is on track to continue with steady growth.

 Rosalee Rester (from Portland, Oregon, USA) started Baby Wit LLC over 18 years ago.